Davoodeh/jelal/README.md

 - `Maturin` (Python): Creates the library and its package with `maturin`
 - `Wasm32`: Creates the library for `wasm32-unknown-unknown` tuple
 - `Doc`: Creates the documents as `rustdoc` (`cargo doc`) would
+- `Everything`: Build all the above at once

 #### Building for Release